 A very small, inexpensive detail, but very powerful in communicating value to the customer.

 5. Monitor/Measure Service

 Once employees have a good understanding of service expectations and have been trained on how to give good service, the next step is to monitor how service is provided and then coach employees for desired behaviors.

 And depending on the product or industry, there are automated tools to help you.

-For example, most phone systems now have recorded monitoring so a manager can listen to phone calls and give specific feedback and provide a phone script for how phone calls should be answered.
+For example, most phone systems now have recorded monitoring so a manager can listen to phone calls.

 A less technical approach is merely observing your employees interacting with customers.
 You learn a lot when you watch and listen.